LaunchCodeEducation/intro-to-programming-csharp/src/chapters/booleans-and-conditionals/booleans.rst

 As with the numeric and string data types, the boolean type also has a conversion function, ``Convert.ToBoolean()``.
 It works similarly to the ``Int32.Parse()`` and ``Double.Parse()`` methods, attempting to convert a non-boolean value to a boolean.
-This is very limited as is, but this could be useful if working with user input, specifically the words true and false.
+This is very limited as is, but this could be useful if working with user input, specifically the words "true" and "false".

 .. admonition:: Try It!

    Explore how ``Convert.ToBoolean()`` converts various non-boolean values.
 Explore differnt data types.

    .. replit:: csharp
       :linenos: